-Wayne Crawford is VP Sales, Core-apps, a leading event technology provider.
+Wayne Crawford is Vice President of Sales for Core-apps, a leading event technology provider.
 He is an exposition, sales and event technology professional with more than 30 years experience as both an organizer and supplier.

 Transformation is a Must, not a Maybe - Outtakes from 2018 TSNN Awards

 The theme of last weekend’s TSNN Awards was transformation, which is a common thread that links all shows together right now.
 The need to reimagine the trade show experience is not a new concept.
 But what I think is a new way to think about it, is the way the content itself is presented.

 The long-in-the-tooth formula of filling up convention centers with exhibitors, sprinkled with education offerings of regurgitated industry buzz – is simply no longer sustainable.

 It’s time for event organizers to put the show in trade shows.
 Organizers need to lead their exhibitors by example too, and everybody will win.

 By that I mean, don’t walk around your show with a thought bubble over your head thinking how lame your exhibitors are, and “wouldn’t it be great if their booth experience were more dynamic or interactive.”
 They’re simply playing second fiddle in your symphony orchestra.

 If your event experience is dynamic, engaging and out-of-the-box, chances are you will inspire your exhibitors and presenters to push the envelope on their creative execution.

 Here are 5 ideas we walked away with from the TSNN Awards education sessions, that we think all event organizers should consider as they plan for the future.